-- 13. Under a self-assessment system all persons are expected to exercise reasonable care in the conduct of their tax affairs. - 14.
-As stated in PR 2023/2 the reasonable care test requires taxpayers to take the same care in fulfilling their tax obligations that could be expected of a reasonable person in the position of the taxpayer.
-This means that even though the standard of care is measured objectively, it takes into account factors such as the taxpayer's knowledge, education, experience and skill. - 15.
+As stated in the Guide to PR 2023/2 Meaning and Penalty relating to false and misleading statements, reasonable care, carelessness and intentional gross disregard, the reasonable care test requires taxpayers to take the same care in fulfilling their tax obligations that could be expected of a reasonable person in the position of the taxpayer.
+This means that even though the standard of care is measured objectively, it takes into account factors such as the taxpayer's knowledge, education, experience and skill.

 In contrast, there is no personal aspect to the reasonably arguable position test as it applies an objective standard involving an analysis of the law and application of the law to the relevant facts.
 It is not a question of whether a taxpayer thinks or believes that its position is reasonably arguable, but simply whether it is actually reasonably arguable.
-This approach is taken because the reasonable care standard on its own is seen as insufficient in cases where the facts show a large adjustment because of the personal considerations relevant to the reasonable care test. - 16.
-In this sense, a higher standard is imposed where the reasonably arguable position test is applied in cases where the tax involved is a large amount than that required to demonstrate reasonable care in cases where the tax is not as large.
-Because of these differences, a taxpayer may not have a reasonably arguable position despite having satisfied the reasonable care test. - 17.
-Although demonstrating a reasonably arguable position involves the application of a purely objective test, a taxpayer will usually reach their position (at the time of making the statement) as a result of researching and considering the relevant matters in paragraph 24 below.
+This approach is taken because the reasonable care standard on its own is seen as insufficient in cases where the facts show a large adjustment because of the personal considerations relevant to the reasonable care test.

+A higher standard is imposed where the reasonably arguable position test is applied in cases where the tax involved is a large amount than that required to demonstrate reasonable care in cases where the tax is not as large.
+Because of these differences, a taxpayer may not have a reasonably arguable position despite having satisfied the reasonable care test.

+Although demonstrating a reasonably arguable position involves the application of a purely objective test, a taxpayer will usually reach their position (at the time of making the statement) as a result of researching and considering the relevant matters under the heading matters that are relevant in determining whether taxpayer has a reasonably arguable position at page 4.
 In these circumstances, the efforts made by the taxpayer to arrive at the correct taxation treatment will also demonstrate that reasonable care has been shown.